ortus-boxlang/boxlang-docs/language/queries.md

 # Database Queries

-BoxLang became famous in its infancy because it was easy to query databases with a simple `cfquery` tag and no verbose ceremonious coding.
+BoxLang became famous in its infancy because it was easy to query databases with a simple `bx:query` tag and no verbose ceremonious coding.
 There is no ceremony, just a plain datasource definition in the administrator, and we could easily query the database.

 In modern times, we have many more ways to query the database, and defining data sources can occur not only in the admin but in our web application's `Application.bx` or even define it at runtime programmatically or within the query constructs themselves.